elastic/elasticsearch-net-example/README.md

 `IResponse` also contains a `ApiCall` property which holds all of the details of the request such as the original raw JSON that was sent, the request URL, the exception from ES (if the request failed), as well as other metrics.
 We'll touch more on this later in the workshop.

-`DebugInformation` is an extremely useful lazy propery that attempts to describe the state of the request and response and where it went wrong as precisely as we can.
+`DebugInformation` is an extremely useful lazily constructed property that attempts to describe the state of the request and response, with details around where it went wrong as accurately as the client can ascertain.

 Let's run the application and see what we get...